onqtam/headjack/docs/why/1_MEDIA.md

 > "Never argue with a man who buys ink by the barrel." - [Roger Branigin](https://quoteinvestigator.com/2018/04/24/ink/)

+> "The main thrust of the current war is that making any sense at all is getting harder and harder." - [Jordan Hall](https://medium.com/deep-code/the-war-on-sensemaking-900086bca636#:~:text=the%20main%20thrust%20of%20the%20current%20war%20is%20that%20making%20any%20sense%20at%20all%20is%20getting%20harder%20and%20harder.)

+> "Are you sure you know the current limits of the war on sensemaking?
+Of sock puppets and cognitive hacking and weaponized memetics?" - [Jordan Hall](https://medium.com/deep-code/the-war-on-sensemaking-900086bca636#:~:text=Are%20you%20sure%20you%20know%20the%20current%20limits%20of%20the%20war%20on%20sensemaking%3F%20Of%20sock%20puppets%20and%20cognitive%20hacking%20and%20weaponized%20memetics%3F)

+> "This state of affairs — this increasingly generalized condition of complete disorientation — is untenable." - [Jordan Hall](https://medium.com/deep-code/the-war-on-sensemaking-900086bca636#:~:text=this%20state%20of%20affairs%20%E2%80%94%20this%20increasingly%20generalized%20condition%20of%20complete%20disorientation%20%E2%80%94%20is%20untenable.)

+> "Wars are won by choosing the battlefield.
+And the battlefield of politics is media." - [Small Revolutions, by Jordan Hall](https://medium.com/emergent-culture/small-revolutions-6c5f3288f9a9#:~:text=Wars%20are%20won%20by%20choosing%20the%20battlefield.%20And%20the%20battlefield%20of%20politics%20is%20media.)

+> "I don’t care if we are talking about the New York Post or the New York Times.
+If you are using 20th Century media to understand or evaluate what is going on in your political world, you are a part of the problem." - [Small Revolutions, by Jordan Hall](https://medium.com/emergent-culture/small-revolutions-6c5f3288f9a9#:~:text=I%20don%E2%80%99t%20care%20if%20we%20are%20talking%20about%20the%20New%20York%20Post%20or%20the%20New%20York%20Times.%20If%20you%20are%20using%2020th%20Century%20media%20to%20understand%20or%20evaluate%20what%20is%20going%20on%20in%20your%20political%20world%2C%20you%20are%20a%20part%20of%20the%20problem.)

+> "Don’t underestimate the subtle forces of nearly seven decades of adaptive evolution that have shaped the current political machines to the old media.
+TV for example, is all about surface, personality and persona.
+It is all about sensory overwhelm and getting behind and around our sensemaking defenses.
+This is why it leans in the direction of talking heads, soundbites and spin and why the evolution of American politics since Nixon has been irrevocably in the direction of reality TV." - [Small Revolutions, by Jordan Hall](https://medium.com/emergent-culture/small-revolutions-6c5f3288f9a9#:~:text=Don%E2%80%99t%20underestimate%20the,of%20reality%20TV.)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Divide and Conquer